 APPLICATION & AGENDA

 Click here to apply.
-Application deadline is May 1, 2020.
-Students will be notified by the end of May.
+Rolling admissions through Friday, May 12th, 2023 Students will be notified by mid June, 2023.

 LODGING & MEALS

-The registration fee of $25 includes lodging in the RockE House, our home base for the program.
-The RockE house has beautiful, comfortable shared bunk rooms with shared bathrooms.
-Bunk rooms sleep 3-5 people and are equipped with linens, blankets, pillow, and a towel.
-Rooms will be divided by gender and students may indicate on the registration form if they would like to share a room with a specific person.
+The registration fee of $75 includes lodging in the Rock-E House, our home base for the program.
+The Rock-E house has beautiful, comfortable shared bunk rooms with shared bathrooms.
+Bunk rooms sleep 3-5 people and are equipped with linens, blankets, a pillow, and a towel.
+Rooms will be organized by gender and students may indicate on the registration form if they would like to share a room with a specific person.
 There are 4 shared bathrooms throughout the house with at least 1 on each floor.
 Please click here for photos of the property.

-For more information, contact Youth Climate Program Coordinator Kali DeMarco at email@example.com or at (315) 742-7229.
+For more information, contact Elodie Linck, The Jeanne Hutchins Youth Climate Coordinator, at email@example.com or at (315) 742-7229.